Shields-Art-Studios/monarch-sharing-shortcode/README.md

 # Monarch Sharing Shortcode
 This WordPress plugin provides a shortcode for adding inline Monarch sharing buttons above footer elements.
 This repo was originally forked from a repo created by [Matt Mirus](https://github.com/mmirus).

+From our experience, Matt's plugin rendered the inline share buttons either at the top/bottom of the page as per Monarch's configuration.
+Unfortunately, this caused Monarch to render the buttons below our footer!
+This plugin differs from Matt's because it renders the share buttons inline wherever the shortcode is used.
+Instead of choosing the top or bottom, this plugin gives you the freedom to place Monarch share buttons wherever you want!

 ## Installation
 To install the plugin:
   1. Click on the green `Clone or download` button located on this page.